coderthetyler/electron-rust-quick-start/README.md

 ## 🌈 About

-This project intended to serve as an understandable & working example of calling into Rust from Electron.
+This repo is intended to offer an understandable example of calling into Rust from Electron.

 If you plan to use this as a starting point for your project, definitely update the `package.json` and `Cargo.toml` with your information.